 The production cycle originates from the five elements – Fire, Earth, Metal, Water and Wood.
 Using the five elements, the production cycle has been created to find out the Qi of the house.

 The interaction between the five elements and the five Qi’s is how the 8 Mansions are created.
 The points below explain how the interaction of the five elements creates the five types of Qi.

-Illustration: using the Kan House as reference
+Illustration: using the Kan House as a reference

-Since “Kan” represents in the middle son (as mentioned in the table above), taking one (1) as the reference point, it will be placed in the middle followed by the rest of the numbers surrounding it.
+Since “Kan” represents the middle son (as mentioned in the table above), taking one (1) as the reference point, it will be placed in the middle followed by the rest of the numbers surrounding it.
 The rest of the numbers are attained based on their interaction with the reference point using the production cycle.
 For example, on the right side of ‘One’ is 3, which represents the wood element.
 Since water produces wood, it becomes ‘exhaust’.

 The final step is to find the facing direction of your house and superimpose the floor plan onto the type of mansion.

 Upon doing so, you can look for the death sector on the mansions diagram, which will be the wealth sector of your house.